sfu-ireceptor/turnkey-service-php/README.md

 git clone --branch production-v3 https://github.com/sfu-ireceptor/turnkey-service-php.git
 ```

 Launch the installation script.
-Note: Multiple Docker images will be downloaded from DockerHub.
-This can take in total up to 30 minutes.
+Multiple Docker images will be downloaded from DockerHub, so this can take up to 30 minutes in total.

 ```
 cd turnkey-service-php